HL7-DaVinci/CDS-Library/CQLCookbook.md

 define "OtherDiagnoses": [Condition] except "Excluding_These_Diagnoses"
 ```
 Variables:
-- *Excluding_These_Diagnoses:* A statement querying certain conditions that was previosuly defined in the CQL Library.
+- *Excluding_These_Diagnoses:* A statement querying a certain group of conditions that was previously defined in the CQL Library.
 These are condtions that you don't wanted to be included in 'OtherDiagnoses'.

 Example Implementation: [HomeBloodGlucoseMonitorFaceToFacePrepopulation-0.0.1.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeBloodGlucoseMonitor/R4/files/HomeBloodGlucoseMonitorFaceToFacePrepopulation-0.0.1.cql)

 ### List of All Relevant Conditions (as specified by a partiular value set)
-Return a list of all active patient conditions that are relevant to a specific device, service or medication request (the specific list of conditions is defined by the value set)
+Return a list of all active patient conditions that are relevant to a specific device, service, or medication request (the specific list of conditions is defined by the value set)
 ```sql
 define RelevantDiagnoses:
   CodesFromConditions(Confirmed(ActiveOrRecurring([Condition: "My_Condition_Valueset"])))